-- 8. To allow sharing, - A. Go to the Configuration tab and click the File and Print Sharing button.
-The File and Print Sharing dialog box will appear. - B. Check the File and Print Sharing options that you want and click OK. - 9.
+- 4. To allow sharing, - A. Go to the Configuration tab and click the File and Print Sharing button.
+The File and Print Sharing dialog box will appear. - B. Check the File and Print Sharing options that you want and click OK. - 5.
 To add the TCP/IP protocol, - A. Go to the Configuration tab and click the Add button.
-The Select Network Component dialog box will appear. - B. Click the Protocol option and click the Add button - C. In the Manufacturer list, select Microsoft.
+The Select Network Component dialog box will appear. - B. Click the Protocol option and click the Add button. - C. In the Manufacturer list, select Microsoft.
 In the Protocol list, select TCP/IP.
-Click OK. - 10.
+Click OK. - 6.
 When you have finished setting up the Network, click OK in the Network dialog box.
 Click Yes to reboot your system now.

-Setting up Windows NT Systems (IC752BTS450)
+Setting Up Windows NT Systems (IC752ECD450, IC752ECD550)

-Before you get started you will need to connect an AT keyboard to the Display Station.
+Before you get started you need an AT keyboard.

-- 1. Plug in the floppy, keyboard, and power cord.
+- 1. Plug in the keyboard, PS/2 mouse, and power cord.

 - 2. Power on the unit.

 - 3. Read license agreement

 - 4. TAB to your choice and press ENTER.

 - 5. Press Enter to start the Windows NT Setup.

 - 6. Type your name

 - 7. Press the TAB key and type your company name.

-- 8. Press Enter
+- 8. Press Enter.

-- 9. Enter the Windows NT Authentication number found on your Windows NT manual.
+- 9. Enter your Windows NT Authentication number found on your Windows NT manual.
 You will need to use the TAB key to get to each number field.
-If correct, press ENTER.
+If correct, press Enter.